alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 > **Note:** Clean the build directory before re-running the CMake command.

-The `.tflite` model file pointed to by `ad_MODEL_TFLITE_PATH` will be converted to C++ files during the CMake configuration stage and then compiled into the application for performing inference with.
+The `.tflite` model file pointed to by `ad_MODEL_TFLITE_PATH` is converted to C++ files during the CMake configuration stage and is then compiled into the application for performing inference with.

-The log from the configuration stage should tell you what model path has been used:
+The log from the configuration stage tells you what model path has been used.
+For example:

 ```log
 -- User option TARGET_PLATFORM is set to fastmodel